sequencer/asl/doc/ASLReview.typ

 + *Division semantics* - Documented in ASLRational.typ and TableGen
 + *Short-circuit evaluation* - Documented lowering responsibility in ASLRational.typ

-==== Remaining High Severity Issues

-+ *Bitvector wraparound* - Bitvector arithmetic wraps, integer does not
++ *Bitvector wraparound* - Split into type-specific operations (int/bits/real)

-These require documentation or dialect changes for correct ARM specification modeling.
+All high severity issues have been resolved.

 === Frontend-Handled Features